emmanuel-battesti/place-bot/README.md

 - *forward_controller*, a float value between -1 and 1.
 This is a force apply to your robot in the longitudinal way.
 - *angular_vel_controller*, a float value between -1 and 1.
 This is the speed of rotation.

-You can find examples of actuator use in almost all files in *examples/* and *solutions/*.
+You can find examples of actuator use in almost all files in *examples/*.

 ## Playground